2025 Los Angeles Chargers season

-The 2025 season is the Los Angeles Chargers' 56th in the National Football League (NFL), their 66th overall, their tenth in the Greater Los Angeles Area, their sixth playing their home games at SoFi Stadium and their second under the leadership of general manager Joe Hortiz and head coach Jim Harbaugh.
-The Chargers are attempting to improve on their 11–6 record from the previous season, make the playoffs for the second straight year, and end their 15-year AFC West title drought.
-The Chargers started 7–3 for the second consecutive season.
+The 2025 season was the Los Angeles Chargers' 56th in the National Football League (NFL), their 66th overall, their tenth in the Greater Los Angeles Area, their sixth playing their home games at SoFi Stadium and their second under the leadership of general manager Joe Hortiz and head coach Jim Harbaugh.

+Despite starting the season 3–0 for the first time since 2002, the team would lose 3 out of their next 4 games.
+They finished the season matching their 11–6 record from the previous season and clinched a playoff berth for the second straight year (their first consecutive playoff berths since 2008-2009) following the Indianapolis Colts' Week 16 loss to the San Francisco 49ers.
+However, they failed to end their 15-year AFC West title drought after a loss in Week 17 to the Houston Texans.

+Los Angeles entered the playoffs as the No. 7 seed in the AFC.
+They were beaten by a final score of 16-3 in the Wild Card Round by the New England Patriots, ending their season in the Wild Card Round for the second consecutive season and third time in four seasons.

-This is the first season since 2015 without defensive end Joey Bosa, as he was released on March 5.
+This is the first season since 2015 without outside linebacker Joey Bosa, as he was released on March 5.
 This made Denzel Perryman and Keenan Allen the last players on the team to have spent time during the team's tenure in San Diego.

-Despite starting the season 3–0 for the first time since 2002, the team would lose 3 out of their next 4 games.
+The Los Angeles Chargers drew an average home attendance of 73,411, the 7th-highest of all NFL teams.
+After the season, the Chargers fired offensive coordinator Greg Roman and lost defensive coordinator Jesse Minter, as he went to the Baltimore Ravens to be their head coach after John Harbaugh was fired.